Frequently Asked Questions

 All the equipment, including X-ray machines will be onsite.

-If where my children need to go for their dental appointment changes, how will I know where to go?
+If my children’s dental appointment location changes, how will I know where to go?

-The dental staff will contact you by phone, letter or text and advise you of the date and time and where to go for the dental check.
+Our COHS staff will contact you by phone or text to advice you of the date and time as well as where to go for the dental check.

 If I cannot go to where the dental appointment is, is there any transport help or another place I can take my children for their dental check?